milobedini/sway-app/README.md

 # Overview

-Sway is a mindfulness web-app that provides numerous features to help a user achieve their goals.
+Sway is a mindfulness mobile application that provides numerous features to help a user achieve their goals.

 ## Code Installation: